Skip to content

 What are Children's Rights?

-Everyone has human rights, but children and young people also have children's rights.
-Children are entitled to additional rights to give them the protection they need while they grow towards adulthood and independence.
+Everyone has human rights.
+These are things like the ‘right to life’, and the ‘right to freedom of thought’.
+Children and young people have children's rights in addition to these.
+This is to give them the protection they need while they grow towards adulthood and independence.

 United Nations Convention on the Rights of the Child (UNCRC)

-The UNCRC is a convention or agreement between 196 countries around the world.
-It is about what children need to grow up happy, healthy and safe.
-It also seeks to ensure their views are taken into account in decisions that affect them.
+The UNCRC is an agreement between 196 countries around the world.
+It lists all the things that children need to grow up happy, healthy and safe.
+Countries that signed the agreement have agreed to try and make those things happen for their children.
+The agreement also tries to make sure that children are involved in decisions that affect them.

 All children and young people in the UK are entitled to children’s rights from the moment they are born until they are 18 years old.
 This is called being a rights holder.

 Public authorities, such as Cornwall Council, are duty bearers of the UNCRC.
-This means they must do all they can to implement the Convention and uphold children's rights.
+This means they have responsibilities towards the children in their area.
+They must do all they can to ensure children are being allowed the rights they are entitled to.
+Cornwall Council is the duty bearer for the children and young people of Cornwall.

 Need help?